Trikke76/Zabbix-Book/docs/Guidlines-for-translations.md

 ???+ Note
-    Please don't update this table this is for reference only when doing translations
+    Please don't update this table this is for reference only when doing translations.
+I will maintain this table when I add new topics or merge changes.

 | Webpage			| English          | French           | German           | Italian | Dutch | Portugese | Spanish | Thai | Chinese |